email linkedin

 Outlook

 The goal is set high in Sweden, with a reduction in GHG emissions of 70% in 2030 compared with 2010, and no net CO2 emissions by 2045.
-Considering the rate of turnover of the vehicle fleet, advanced motor fuels play an important role for reaching these targets.
+Considering the rate of turnover of the vehicle fleet, advanced motor fuels play an important role in reaching these targets.

 Additional Information Sources